-You may have heard of the FODMAP diet before, and wondered what exactly it meant.
+You may have heard of the FODMAP diet, and wondered what exactly it meant.

-FODMAP is an acronym and stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
+FODMAP is an acronym for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.

-The FODMAP diet eliminates these types of high-FODMAP foods, hoping to reduce gastrointestinal distress and improve symptoms in irritable bowel syndrome (IBS) such as pain, constipation, diarrhea, bloating, and flatulence.
+The FODMAP diet eliminates these types of high-FODMAP foods, hoping to reduce gastrointestinal distress.

 FODMAPs - the carbohydrates (sugars) to avoid